kekeimiku/libscanmem-PINCE/README.md

 After several scans of the process, scanmem isolates the position of the variable and allows you to modify its value.

-This fork is to add features that are needed by PINCE: https://github.com/korcankaraokcu/PINCE
+This fork is to strip anything that's not libscanmem and add features that are needed by PINCE: https://github.com/korcankaraokcu/PINCE

 ## Requirements

-scanmem requires libreadline to read commands interactively, and `/proc` must be mounted.
+scanmem requires `/proc` to be mounted.

 ## Documentation

-To read documentation:
-  * `man scanmem`
-  * `scanmem --help`
-  * enter `help` at the scanmem prompt
+Code is documentation.
+This fork is only to be used for developing PINCE.

 ## Build Requirements

-The build requires autotools-dev, libtool, libreadline-dev and python.
+The build requires autotools-dev, libtool and python.

 ## Build and Install